basho/merge_index/README.md

 # Configuration Settings

-`merge_index` exposes a number of dials to tweak operations and RAM usage.
+MergeIndex exposes a number of dials to tweak operations and RAM usage.

-The most important `merge_index` setting in terms of memory usage is `buffer_rollover_size`.
+The most important MergeIndex setting in terms of memory usage is `buffer_rollover_size`.
 This affects how large the buffer is allowed to grow, in bytes, before getting converted to an on-disk segment.
-The higher this number, the less frequently a `merge_index` database will need compactions.
+The higher this number, the less frequently a MergeIndex database will need compactions.

 The second most important settings for memory usage are a combination